vm7md98/Graduation-Project/README.md

 Our project is Auto-Registration system which allow student to register with much greater ease compared to current system also, it will remove or reduce the needs of the advisor since courses is offered by the system and all the analysis which involves checking **GPA**, **repeated courses** and, **student semester** is done by the system which means it will reduce time and  human error for both advisor and student.
 At end the system will calculate the number of students in every course and suggest how many classes we need for each course and that will help the collage to decide how many classes they need to open for the next semester.

 ### 5.2	Reflection
-After finishing the first part of this project, now I can say that I'm more familiar with the structure of building/creating a project from zero.
-It's really useful and helpful to know how to start a project from the ground and organize/split the work on team members.
-I learned how to organize my and the team members time by using the MS Project application with helped us to estimate the time we need to work on every part.
-I also learned how to combine everything I learned in my previous 4 years in one project and now it makes since of why having diagrams which it means it saves a lot of time from the start instead of doing it without it.
-It really helped us to reduce time and errors from the start of the project.

 ### 5.3	Future development
 For future plan we don’t think we will continue this project anymore for several reasons but most important reason is registration system is a big project involves many rules and regulations which take huge amount time to make sure that the system is working without any problem.
 Also I think the technologies we used is unsuitable for this type of project especially our database technology which **NoSQL** because there is no consistency or much harder to make the data consistent compared to **SQL**.
 However, I think now we can decide what technology is better for us in our future projects.